i502Club/OS_Square/readme.md

 breaking changes from Square.Connect 2.25 were mitigated. v3 represents the migration from the deprecated Square.Connect library to Square library which is currently at v6.5.

-This pre-release version 3.0.2 is to allow for some testing, feedback particularly on foreign currencies, and for smoke testing(i502 technical pun) for case scenarios that may have been overlooked or were not relevant to our initial goals.
 The plugin provides support for USD, AUD, GBP, CAD and JPY currencies.
-You can set your currency code from the OS Back Office.  v3.0.2 is the first public release.
+You can set your currency code from the OS Back Office.  v3.0.2 was the first public release.